Exploring the Area

 Where to eat….

-Tin Shed Brewery -Dowling St , new in town – local beers, cider and food
+Tin Shed Brewery -Dowling St , a new favourite in town – local beers, cider and

 The RSL and Bowling Clubs both have a Chinese restaurant with take away available and The Bank hotel on the corner has many dinner specials.